 The Department of Anthropology at California State University San Marcos accepts applications on an on-going basis for our pool of part-time lecturers.
 Salary is commensurate with credential and experience.

 Preference will be given to applicants with demonstrated commitment to diversity and/or intercultural competence with diverse groups in relation to teaching (this language must be included in the preferred qualifications).

 To apply, please submit the following to email@example.com

 Please be aware that all applications two years or older will be purged each year on the first business day in March.
 You will need to reapply after that date if you want to be considered for the following academic year.

-An offer of employment may be contingent upon successful completion of a background check.
-Should the results of a background check not be successful, any offer will be withdrawn and/or employment terminated.
-Falsification of information may also be cause for termination of employment, corrective action, or rejection.
-The person holding this position is considered a mandated reporter under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in the CSU Executive Order 1083 as a condition of employment.
-An offer of employment is contingent upon execution of an Acknowledgement of Mandated Reporter Status and Legal Duty to Report Child Abuse and Neglect Form.
-Signing the form is a prerequisite to employment and failure to sign will result in any offer or employment being withdrawn.
+The person holding this position is considered a ‘mandated reporter’ under the California Child Abuse and Neglect Reporting Act and is required to comply with the requirements set forth in CSU Executive Order 1083 (revised July 21, 2017) as a condition of employment.
+An offer of employment is contingent upon execution of an Acknowledgement of Mandated Reporter Status and Legal Duty to Report Child Abuse and Neglect form.
+Signing the form is a prerequisite to employment and failure to sign will result in any offer of employment being withdrawn.